kevin-montrose/Jil/README.md

-The suggested way to use Jil is with the generic `JSON.Serialize` method, however a slightly slower `JSON.SerializeDynamic` method is also available which does not require types to be known at compile time.  `SerializeDynamic` always does a few extra lookups and branches when compared to `Serialize`, and the first invocation for a given type will do a small amount of additiona code generation.
+The suggested way to use Jil is with the generic `JSON.Serialize` method, however a slightly slower `JSON.SerializeDynamic` method is also available which does not require types to be known at compile time.  `SerializeDynamic` always does a few extra lookups and branches when compared to `Serialize`, and the first invocation for a given type will do a small amount of additional code generation.

 ### Deserializing